 Guest post by Erin aka @hortihunny

-We normally get some of our best weather in August meaning there are plenty of opportunities to sit back and enjoy the results of your hard work earlier in the year.
-Vegetables should be ready for harvest, flowers should be looking their best and we can start planning our autumnal and spring blooms.
+This month might bring further unsettled weather after the recent washout in July, but there’s plenty of work to be done in your gardens.
+Vegetables should be ready for harvest, flowers should be looking their best, especially after all that rain, and we can now start planning our autumnal and spring blooms.

 - Harvest Fruit and Vegetables from the garden

 August is one of the busiest months for harvesting in the garden.
 Collect veg such as carrots, runner beans, beetroot, broccoli, cucumbers, courgettes, potatoes (early and maincrop), lettuce, spinach, sweetcorn, onions